-Louis Slater, a skateboarder and designer from Sheffield, runs Sex Skateboards.
+Louis Slater is a skater and artist who runs Sex Skateboards.

 Lately, I’ve been painting a lot.
 I think the thing that keeps me painting is detaching my brain from the physical world that we see, and creating something that’s in my head or channeled from another place that we know nothing about.

 It’s just you and the canvas.
 It’s very similar to skateboarding – both are very personal to me.
 It’s a feeling I couldn’t describe in words .

 I paint in silence most of the time – I don’t want to be influenced by anything except my own thoughts and feelings.
 I usually only listen to music on my way to places, like skating or walking to work.
 At the moment it’s a lot of Elvis .

 Sex Skateboards has taken on a life of its own now, like AI.
 What gets me hyped about skateboarding right now?
 Any time that I see a kid skating down the road is pretty cool to me.
 That’s what gets me hyped about skateboarding.

 The Sheffield skate scene is cool.
 People just skate, I guess; that’s all you need to do.
 That time living with the Warner Ave crew in the 90s was a great time growing up.
 Those times shaped my life.
 Being there at that moment in time was great.